This is a summary of the funding and money options available to students with dependent children.

 There are three other additional SFE grants available to student parents.
 These are income assessed, so your eligibility depends on your household income.

-- Adult Dependants Grant of up to £2,834 –for an adult who is dependent on you financially – for example a partner on little or no income.
+- Adult Dependants Grant of up to £3,094 – for an adult who is dependent on you financially – for example a partner on little or no income.

-Some full-time and part-time students can apply to the living expenses support scheme (LESS) to be considered for an additonal grant.
+Some full-time and part-time students can apply to the living expenses support scheme (LESS) to be considered for an additional grant.
 You must be assessed as a home student.

 State Benefits and Tax Credits

-Some students with children may be able to claim state benefits while they study eg Housing Benefit.
-For information about who can claim as a full-time student, please visit our full-time benefit pages.
-Part-time students should visit our benefits for part-time students page.
+Some students with children may be able to claim state benefits while they study eg Universal Credit, Housing Benefit.
+For information about who can claim, please visit our state benefits page.

 If you’re responsible for a child, you may be able to claim Child Benefit if any of the following apply: